How To Add Interesting & Important Apps To Your Facebook Page

 So, as part of your product or website promotions, you’ve created a newsletter that you send out with new stories, giveaways, and all sorts of cool things your Facebook fans would love to know about.
 So, why not make it easy for them to sign up for your newsletter from right inside Facebook?

 The ability to add this feature depends upon what Newsletter service you use and whether they offer some feature that lets you add a Facebook fan page tab.
-The service I use is MadMimi, a newsletter service that Tim reviewed a while back.
+The service I use is MadMimi, a newsletter service.

-MadMimi has partnered with GroSocial, to bring the Newsletter sign-up form to your Facebook fan page.
+MadMimi has partnered with GroSocial [Broken URL Removed], to bring the Newsletter sign-up form to your Facebook fan page.
 In my case, with MadMimi, I’ve designed the form for Facebook so that when fans click on the newsletter link, the page looks like this — a very simple sign-up page.

 Don’t use MadMimi?
 Have no fear, there are plenty of other newsletter services that provide a Facebook fan page tab option as well.
 For example, you can use the Mailchimp Facebook app, the Constant Contact Facebook app, or the Campaign Monitor Facebook app.
 Most major newsletter services offer the service these days.